Higher homotopy normalities in topological groups: Category of topological monoids and -maps

-\begin{thm} Topological monoids and the spaces of $A_n$-maps between them form a topological category $\mathcal{A}_n$.
+\begin{thm} Topological monoids and the spaces of $A_n$-maps between them form a topologically enriched category $\mathcal{A}_n$.
 Moreover, the category of topological monoids and homomorphisms can be embedded in $\mathcal{A}_n$ with the standard $A_n$-forms. \end{thm}